Asabeneh/30-Days-Of-JavaScript/readMe.md

   </html>
 ```

-Your main.js file should be below all other scripts.
-Watch out your exercise needs to understand this line.
+*Your main.js file should be below all other scripts*.
+It is very important to remember this.

 ![Multiple Script](./images/multiple_script.png)